rvankoert/loghi/docs/index.md

 > [!TIP]
 > The [Loghi-HTR repository](https://github.com/knaw-huc/loghi-htr/) contains a config folder that provides a few quick-start configurations for running Loghi-HTR.
 These configurations can be used to quickly set up more advanced training and inference pipelines, allowing you to get started with Loghi-HTR in no time.
 Simply copy the desired config file, adjust the parameters as needed, and run Loghi-HTR using the `--config_file` parameter.

-## Running the Web Service

-The [`webservice`](webservice) directory contains a README with instructions on how to get started with running the Loghi web service for online transcription tasks.
-This setup is designed to provide an accessible way to engage with the service, catering both to those new to the platform and to seasoned users looking for advanced functionalities.

-Within the [`webservice`](webservice) directory, you'll find a subdirectory named [`webservice-scripts`](webservice/webservice-scripts/) that includes detailed instructions and scripts for utilizing the entire transcription pipeline.
-These scripts are designed to demonstrate the workflow from start to finish, providing a hands-on approach to understanding and implementing the transcription process.

-For further customization and in-depth information, please refer to the original repositories linked within our toolkit.
-These resources offer comprehensive documentation on adjusting parameters, understanding the technology behind Loghi, and exploring advanced use cases.
-Whether you're looking to fine-tune the service to your specific needs or dive into the technicalities of transcription technologies, these repositories are invaluable resources.

 ## Updates